rdomanski/jekyll-now/_posts/2019-3-12-Kernel-IDT-priviledge-escalation.md

 title: Kernel IDT priviledge escalation
 ---

-# Kernel IDT priviledge escalation
+Kernel IDT priviledge escalation

+# Introduction

 This article presents how to achieve a privilege escalation by overwriting IDT structure.
 The presented technique is based on the known CVE-2013-2094.
 The walkthrough and explanation is based on the available exploit written by Vitaly Nikolenko for x86_64 architecture. <https://www.exploit-db.com/exploits/33589>